 We talk to marine biologist, policy expert, and conservation strategist Ayana Elizabeth Johnson about why we need to rethink ocean conservation.
 About the “Inquiring Minds” Podcast

 Each week Inquiring Minds brings you a new, in-depth exploration of the place where science, politics, and society collide.
 We’re committed to the idea that making an effort to understand the world around you though science and critical thinking can benefit everyone—and lead to better decisions.
 We endeavor to find out what’s true, what’s left to discover, and why it all matters with weekly coverage of the latest headlines and probing discussions with leading scientists and thinkers.

-We talk to science writer Sharon Begley about her new book “Can’t Just Stop: An Investigation of Compulsions.”
+We talk to neuroscientist Lucina Uddin about her work mapping human brains.
 About the “Inquiring Minds” Podcast

 Happy new year!
 It’s a bonus podcast: episode one of the second season of Indre’s other podcast, Cadence.
 Subscribe to Cadence here: iTunes: https://itunes.apple.com/us/podcast/cadence/id1207136496 RSS: http://feeds.feedburner.com/cadence-podcast This season, we’re going to focus on music as medicine—telling the stories of people whose lives have been immeasurably improved with music.
 In this episode, we talk about William’s Syndrome, a genetic condition that causes heart problems, intellectual disabilities and a profound love of music.
 We hear from 31-year-old Benjamin Monkaba, who has the condition, his mother Terry, and Jennifer Latson, author of The Boy Who Loved Too Much, a book about William’s Syndrome.
 About the “Inquiring Minds” Podcast